 - The exam is a closed-book exam with eight (8) multiple-choice, scenario-based, gradient-scored questions.

 - The exam duration is a maximum of 90 minutes for all candidates in their respective languages (candidates sitting the examination in a language other than their first are allowed a maximum of 120 minutes and the use of a dictionary).

 - Each question has 4 possible answer options; one that is worth 5 marks, one that is worth 3 marks, one that is worth 1 mark, and one that is a distracter and receives no marks.

-- On successful passing the ITIL Operational Support and Analysis Capability exam, the student will be recognized with 4 credits in the ITIL Qualification scheme.
+- On successfully passing the ITIL Operational Support and Analysis Capability exam, the student will be recognized with 4 credits in the ITIL Qualification Scheme.